This is a post out of the 31 Days of Morning Circles. You can find the main page for this series here.

-After a calming meditation, your child is open to a more interactive activity.
-Since you are already close to your child, it’s an ideal time to share a story.
+After a calming meditation, the child is open to a more interactive activity.
+Since you are already close to the child, it’s an ideal time to share a story.

-We use this traditional Waldorf song to transition to story:
+We use this traditional Waldorf song to transition to the story:

 Story Time Song (Traditional Waldorf)